- The electronics market of India is one of the largest in the world and is anticipated to reach USD 400 billion by 2020.

 - Magnetron for microwave ovens: BCD has been exempted on magnetron of up to 1.5KW used for the manufacture of domestic microwave ovens.

-- Brushless Direct Current (BLDC) electric motors: BCD on Neodymium Magnet (before Magnetization) and Magnet Resin (Strontium Ferrite compound/before formed, before magnetization) for use in manufacture of Brushless Direct Current (BLDC) motors has been reduced from 7.5% / 10% to 2.5%.
+- Brushless Direct Current (BLDC) electric motors: BCD on Neodymium Magnet (before Magnetization) and Magnet Resin (Strontium Ferrite compound/before formed, before magnetization) for use in the manufacture of Brushless Direct Current (BLDC) motors have been reduced from 7.5% / 10% to 2.5%.